-Nem cua be is a type of cha gio or deep-fried spring roll made with crab meat.
+Nem cua be is a type of cha gio or deep-fried spring rolls made with crab meat.
 It’s a specialty of Hai Phong, a coastal province east of Hanoi in northern Vietnam.

 13. Bot Chien

-Bot chien is a classic Vietnamese street food from Saigon.
-TV chef and restaurateur Luke Nguyen described it as one of his favorite foods growing up.
+Bot chien is one of the most popular Vietnamese street foods from Ho Chi Minh City.
+TV chef and restaurateur Luke Nguyen described it as one of his favorite Vietnamese foods growing up.